Today In History logo TIH

 Diplomats from the US, UK, Soviet Union, and China met at the Dumbarton Oaks estate in Washington in 1944 to design the organization that would replace the failed League of Nations.
 Their six weeks of negotiations produced the blueprint for the United Nations Security Council and General Assembly.

-Physicist Harry Daghlian accidentally dropped a tungsten carbide brick onto the plutonium "Demon Core" at Los Alamos, triggering a supercritical reaction that fatally irradiated him.
-Daghlian died 25 days later at age 24 — the first person killed in a criticality accident, and the Demon Core would claim another victim just nine months later.
+Physicist Harry Daghlian accidentally dropped a tungsten carbide brick onto the plutonium "Demon Core" during a criticality experiment at Los Alamos, triggering a burst of radiation that fatally irradiated him.
+He died twenty-five days later at age twenty-four, becoming the first person killed in a criticality accident.
+The same plutonium core killed physicist Louis Slotin in a separate accident just nine months later, earning it the nickname that reflected its apparent determination to claim lives.
+Both accidents led to fundamental changes in nuclear safety protocols.

 The Soviet Union successfully test-launched the R-7 Semyorka, the world's first intercontinental ballistic missile, o…

-The Soviet Union successfully test-launched the R-7 Semyorka, the world's first intercontinental ballistic missile, over a distance of 6,000 kilometers.
-The same rocket design would launch Sputnik two months later and remains the basis for Russia's Soyuz launch vehicle — the most frequently used rocket in spaceflight history.
+The Soviet Union successfully test-launched the R-7 Semyorka, the world's first intercontinental ballistic missile, over a distance of 6,000 kilometers from Kazakhstan to Kamchatka.
+The achievement demonstrated that the Soviets could deliver a nuclear warhead to American soil, fundamentally altering the strategic balance of the Cold War.
+The same rocket design would launch Sputnik into orbit two months later and, with modifications, remains the basis for Russia's Soyuz launch vehicle, making it the most frequently used and longest-serving rocket in the history of spaceflight.

 Hawaii Joins the Union: America's Last Frontier